camerondaly/puppy-allergy-tracker/README.md

-# puppy-allergy-tracker
+# Puppy Allergy Tracker

-Piper (the puppy) has been having some itchiness-issues, and this app will hopefully help root out the allergin(s) -- be they food or bugbite or plant related!
+Piper (the puppy) has been having some itchiness-issues, and this app will hopefully help root out the allergen(s) -- be they food or bugbite or plant related!